pulibrary/ops-catchall/projects/springshare_docs/libanswers/queues.md

 We use LibAnswers at PUL for the email queues it allows various people around the library to manage.
 For many queues, we have a ```@princeton.edu``` email address or service account that forwards into a queue; the queue email addresses themselves must end with ```@princeton.libanswers.com``` but can be customized before the ```@``` symbol.
 Admins in Springshare have access to view/edit all queues.
 Regular users must be added at the queue-level to any queues they need access to and can be given limited or full access.

 We currently pay Springshare to license 15 queues.
-We typically aren't using all 15 at a given time.
-If we do need more queues, we can purchase them in groups of 3 from Springshare by emailing sales@springshare.com.
+If we need more queues, we can purchase them in groups of 3 from Springshare by emailing sales@springshare.com.
 The following are administrative tasks frequently performed around queues.

 ### Queue administration